drdeford/drdeford.github.io/_pages/Students.md

 ---
 layout: archive
 permalink: /Students/
-title: "Academic Homepage for Daryl DeFord"
+title: "Research Students"
 author_profile: true
 redirect_from:
   - /Students.md
   - /Students.html
 ---

- I have had the opportunity to mentor research students at all levels, on a wide variety of project topics broadly aligned with my research interests.
- Follow the links below to get a sense for the exciting work my students are doing.
-I have also supervised students during the <a href ="https://sites.tufts.edu/vrdi/"> Voting Rights Data Institute </a> and the <a href = "https://uwescience.github.io/DSSG2021-redistricting-website/">Data Science for Social Good</a> program.
+One of the best parts of being a faculty mentor is having the opportunity to mentor student research at all levels, on a wide variety of project topics broadly aligned with my research interests.
+The links below give a sense of the kinds of work students have pursued with me and current Vassar students interested in working on similar projects are welcome to contact me to discuss potential projects.
+I have also supervised students during the <a href ="https://sites.tufts.edu/vrdi/"> Voting Rights Data Institute </a> and the <a href = "https://uwescience.github.io/DSSG2021-redistricting-website/">Data Science for Social Good</a> program, as well as serving as a mentor and the mentor coordinator for WSU's <a href="https://provost.wsu.edu/stem-sss/stem-engagement/">Research and Mentoring Program</a>.

 <hr>